 The Centurion lounge is located on the 3rd floor of Terminal B. The lounge is actually located pre-security, so passengers departing from other Terminals can access the lounge as well.
 Just remember to factor in the unpredictable security clearance and distance to other terminals.

 The entrance to the lounge is similar to other Centurion Lounges – a wooden desk with a foliage wall in the back with the familiar blue American Express logo.
 After presenting my American Express Platinum card, I was warmly welcomed into the lounge.
 For Centurion Lounges in the US, anyone holding an American Express Platinum or Centurion card (even those issued from other countries) are allowed to enter and bring up to 2 additional guests at no cost.
-Any guests beyond that will be charged at $50 per person.
+Any guests beyond that will be charged at $50 USD per person.

 There are 2 main sections of the lounge, connected by a long walkway.
 It was shaped like a “U”.
 The first section, located immediately to the left of the check-in desk, looked like a study lounge.
 A large wooden communal table was located on the left side of this area, with an interesting wooden magazine rack with faux suitcases next to it.
 At the far side of the room were high tables against the large windows overlooking some gates and the runway.